containerum/kdc-docs/content/installation/packages/2certificates.md

 # Certs preparation and generation

-Here described how to generate kubernetes certificate bundle with Containerum kube-cert-generator.
+This section describes how to generate Kubernetes certificates with Containerum kube-cert-generator.

-> **Note**: All steps in this article can be performed on your host machine or on any other machine with the ssh access to all your nodes.
+> **Note**: All steps in this article can be performed on your host machine or on any other machine with the ssh access to all of your nodes.

-## Option 1: generate certs with Containerum cert generator
+## Generate certificates with Containerum kube-cert-generator

 Download and build the script that helps generate and maintain certificate infrastructure sufficient to run a Kubernetes cluster:
 ```bash